ppmx/sudoku-solver/README.md

 # Solving Sudoku Puzzles By Algorithms

-## Description
+## using a native SMT solver
 This is a sudoku solving engine written in python depending on an SMT solver (Z3) rather than the approach of Peter Norvig.
 I would like to mention that his blog is really worth reading and I snitched some good ideas from him.

 Therefore take a look at [his blog post about solving sudoku puzzles](https://norvig.com/sudoku.html).

-## Example
+### Example

 ```
 $ time ./sudoku.py